MAINTENANCE MECHANIC SENIOR

 Main Purpose of Job

 The main purpose of this position is to assist the Maintenance Supervisor in the building and grounds maintenance trades performing plumbing, carpentry, HVAC, electrical and landscaping duties.
-This position may also serve as a lead worker of a team of maintenance mechanics.

 This is an emergency essential classification subject to emergency release procedures.
 Employees in this classification must be willing and available for duty at such hours, day or night and are required to remain or report for duty at such hours as needed to maintain the continuous operation of this agency.